Bingo (British version): In popular culture

 Dave Carey released the song "Bingo (I'm In Love)" in 1961, following the increased popularity of bingo in the UK.

-The BBC One game show Bob's Full House, hosted by Bob Monkhouse, was based on bingo.
+The BBC1 game show Bob's Full House, hosted by Bob Monkhouse, was based on bingo.
 Unlike a normal bingo card, which uses a 3×9 grid with the numbers 1 to 90, the show only used a 3×6 grid with the numbers 1 to 60 on the contestants' cards and the Gold Card bonus round board.

-BBC Television also produced a sitcom, Eyes Down, starring Paul O'Grady, which ran for two series (2003-2004) and focused on the staff at a bingo club.
+BBC Television also produced a sitcom, Eyes Down, starring Paul O'Grady, which ran for two series (2003–2004) and focused on the staff at a bingo club.

 The BBC's Timeshift TV series covered bingo in the episode "Eyes Down!
 The Story of Bingo".
 In 2020, a pilot episode of Full House, a documentary made by production company Tuesdays Child the previous year, was aired.
 Centred around a bingo club, Majestic Bingo, at Judge's Hall, Tonypandy, in South Wales, it returned for a series in 2022.